Meghan King Edmonds Calls Out Shannon’s Trainer: Is He Ruining Her Self-Esteem?

 Meghan King Edmonds has remained somewhat neutral in the drama with her Real Housewives of Orange County co-stars.
-She knows that Kelly Dodd and Vicki Gunvalson are close friends and they still hang out despite their fight in Ireland last year.
-Meghan also knows that Tamra Judge and Shannon Beador are close friends and they want nothing to do with their other co-stars.
+She knows that Kelly Dodd and Vicki Gunvalson are close friends, and they still hang out despite their fight in Ireland last year.
+Meghan also knows that Tamra Judge and Shannon Beador are close friends, and they want nothing to do with their other co-stars.
 While Tamra is trying to help Shannon lose the weight she gained over the past year, Kelly couldn’t help but make fun of the situation when Shannon opened up about her weight gain.
 She’s clearly struggling with it.

-According to a new tweet, Meghan King Edmonds is now revealing that she felt odd watching Shannon with her personal trainer.
+According to a new tweet, Meghan King Edmonds revealed that she felt odd watching Shannon with her personal trainer.
 When she went to visit Tim to explain her weight gain, Tim kept saying “wow.”
 This could have been a natural reaction to her weight gain, as she had gained over 30 pounds after seeing him last.
-However, his “wow” didn’t exactly give Beador a confidence boost and Meghan was rattled by his decision to say this.
-Surely, it isn’t something that will make her feel good, as she stripped down for photos.
+However, his “wow” didn’t exactly give Beador a confidence boost, and Meghan was rattled by his decision to say this.
+Surely, it isn’t something that will make her feel good as she stripped down for photos.
 Shannon even rolled her eyes in an emotional way when she kept hearing him say “wow.”

 I feel sad for Shannon and Tim is pissing me off with his "wow's" over and over.